irenegl3/phones-catalog/README.md

 4. Set the service to be the same url as in previous step (with the SERVER_PORT you defined) in the /src/components/App.js: ```const service = 'http://localhost:3004'; ``` for example.
 5. Run the command: ```npm run buildReact```.
 This will create the build folder with the js required.
 6. Run: ```npm start```to launch the application.
-7. To successfully see the catalogue, browse to url: htttp://localhost:3004, where the react app is up.
+7. To successfully see the catalogue, browse to url: htttp://localhost:**3004**, where the react app is up.
+(Now it is the same port as the SERVER_PORT)

 ### Option 3: using a docker image
 For this option, you just need to have docker and docker-compose installed.